 The evaluator shall verify the KMD describes how a submask is produced from the authorization factor (including any associated standards to which this process might conform), and verification is performed to ensure the length of the submask meets the required size (as specified in this requirement).
 Section 6.1 of the ST states the TOE supports a password authorization factor.
-See FDEAAcPP20E:FCS_PCC_EXT.1 for an assessment of the password.
+See FCS_PCC_EXT.1 for an assessment of the password.
 No other authorization factors are identified.
-KMD - Section 7 of the ST explains the TOE uses 800-132 PBKDF using HMAC-SHA-256 and a number of iterations and a 256-bit salt to transform the operator's password into a Wrap Key.
+KMD - Section 7 of the ST explains the TOE uses PBKDFv2 to transform the operator's password into a 256-bit BEV, and then uses that BEV to AES decrypt the DEKs stored in the header(s) stored on the drive.
 Component Guidance Assurance Activities: The evaluator shall verify that the AGD guidance includes instructions for all of the authorization factors.
 The AGD will discuss the characteristics of external authorization factors (e.g., how the authorization factor is generated; format(s) or standards that the authorization factor must meet, configuration of the TPM device used) that are able to be used by the TOE.
-Section 6.1.1 of the User Guide discusses the password.
+Section 6.1.2 of the User Guides discusses the password.
 This is the only authorization factor supported by the TOE.
-See FDEAAcPP20E:FCS_PCC_EXT.1 for an assessment of the password.
+See FCS PCC EXT.1 for an assessment of the password.
 Component Testing Assurance Activities: The password authorization factor is tested in FCS_PCC_EXT.1.
 The evaluator shall also perform the following tests: